engyahmed7/food-tracking-system/README.md

 ```bash
 php artisan make:filament-user
 ```

 This command will prompt you to enter:

 1. **Email address**: The email address of the user.
 2. **Password**: The password for the user.

 After running the command, the user will be created and can access the admin panel with the provided credentials.

+### Shipping Calculator

+The shipping calculator dynamically updates shipping costs based on the user's selected location and provides real-time feedback.

 ### Payment Management